 Once your complete the 200 steps, your rewarded with great views at the top and a chance to rest on the Adirondack chairs.

-But why rest when you can do some pushups at the table at the top and then continue to a downhill recovery?
+But why rest when you can do some pushups followed by a downhill recovery?

-To include your upper body for a total body workout, I like to do pushups or dips at both the bottom and top of the staircase.
+For a full body workout, you can do pushups or dips each time you reach the top and bottom of the staircase.

-The first 100 feet of the trail heading back down are rocky, but it smooths out after that.
+Once you start to head back down, the first 100 feet of the trail are rocky, but it smooths out after that.